-4 business objective considerations before moving print infrastructure to the cloud
+4 business objectives to consider before moving print infrastructure to the cloud.

 Where your company is headed should be your initial focus when considering a move to the cloud, and it will bring up many important questions to consider.
 For example, if you estimate an addition of 1,000 new employees over the next five years, you might see the need for a platform that automatically updates software to help your staff keep up with the new growth.